 Write, talk or make videos about audio

-If you would have told me even a year ago that I would have an audio blog, I would have told you that you’re crazy.
+If you had told me even a year ago that I would have an audio blog, I would have said to you that you’re crazy.
 Writing essays and research papers for fun?
 Get out of here.
 Well, since posting “Things I wish I learned sooner about audio engineering” to Reddit and receiving a great response, I’ve found immense joy and fulfillment in learning and writing about the many different facets of audio.
-I only write about what interest me and things I think would be helpful to other engineers.
-This gives me the opportunity to learn more about things that I like which not only helps me but also other people.
+I only write about what interests me and things I think would be helpful to other engineers.
+This gives me the opportunity to learn more about things that I like which helps not only me but also other people.

-It also turns out I am pretty decent at writing and other people actually enjoy reading what I have to say.
-Now I’m not making any money on this website now but there’s always a possibility of that happening in the future.
+It also turns out I am pretty decent at writing, and other people (surprisingly) enjoy reading what I have to say.
+Now I’m not making any money on this website now, but there’s always a possibility of that happening in the future.
 This is the life of a musician, spreading yourself out, throwing a lot of darts at the wall and hoping one sticks.
 That’s what this whole list is about.
-These are just a few darts but the more you throw the greater chance you have at hitting the bullseye.
+These are just a few darts, but the more you throw, the greater chance you have at hitting the bullseye.

 Develop a product or start a business in the industry that’s separate from recording

-You’re probably thinking… Duh!
+You’re probably thinking, duh!
 Start a business, why didn’t I think of that’ Before you attack me for stating the obvious hear me out.
 A lot of the other ideas I’ve stated in this article involve starting a business in one form or another.
 Giving lessons is a business, starting a website is a business, making videos and starting a YouTube channel could be a business.
 You don’t have to be the next Elon Musk or the audio equivalent, Steven Slate.
-Think of other ways to make income that may not be right in front of you.
-I’m constantly trying to think of new ideas, video series, applications, software, etc. Most of them are terrible but I think the more you brainstorm these types of the ideas the more opportunity you give yourself to actually have a good one and to see it through to completion.
-Everyone has ideas but it’s the execution that everyone falls short on.
-I’ll go back to this website, most blogs don’t last more than 3 months but If I make a realistic goals for myself and and keep showing up and writing articles, there’s a possibility it may turn into something much bigger.
+Think of other ways to make an income that may not be right in front of you.
+I’m constantly trying to think of new ideas, video series, applications, software, etc. Most of them are terrible, but I think the more you brainstorm these types of ideas the more opportunities you give yourself to have a good one and see it through to completion.
+Everyone has ideas, but it’s the execution that everyone falls short on.
+I’ll go back to this website, most blogs don’t last more than three months, but If I make realistic goals for myself and keep showing up and writing articles, there’s a possibility it may turn into something much bigger.